vany152/vany152/README.md

 ### Hi, I'm Vany.

-I'm in my second year of studying computer science now.
+I'm in my third year of studying computer science now.
 Currently I'm trying to find out which kind of programming I'm into, so I'll be adding different projects here.

 Here's my telegram: @vany152